LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActionsComposition.md

-# Actions composition
+# Action composition

-This chapter introduce several ways of defining generic functionalities for actions.
+This chapter introduce several ways of defining generic action functionality.

 ## Basic action composition

-Let's take a first simple example of a logging decorator: we want to log each call to this action.
+Let’s start with the simple example of a logging decorator: we want to log each call to this action.

-The first way is to not define our own Action, but just to provide a helper method building a standard Action:
+The first way is not to define our own Action, but just to provide a helper method building a standard Action:

 ```
 def LoggingAction(f: Request[AnyContent] => Result): Action[AnyContent] = {